Tylenol Autism Lawyers in Dallas, Texas Who Win You More

-What evidence could be used to substantiate that acetaminophen use during pregnancy caused your child’s autism/ADHD?
+What evidence could be used to substantiate that acetaminophen use during pregnancy caused your child’s autism?

-Because your acetaminophen use during pregnancy may have happened some years ago, you may wonder what evidence you have that could prove acetaminophen use caused your child’s autism or ADHD.
+Because your acetaminophen use during pregnancy may have happened some years ago, you may wonder what evidence you have that could prove acetaminophen use caused your child’s autism.
 Fortunately, you have plenty of sources of evidence.
 Those may include:

 - Medical records